-Tonsillectomy Recovery is no picnic, especially as an adult.
-Welcome to Adult tonsillectomy recovery resources.
-Whether you’re considering, planning, or recovering from a tonsillectomy, you’ll find all the information you will need to make the best decision about surgery, and how to ensure the best care during and after surgery.
-I’ll also help you prepare for your tonsillectomy by laying out simple steps that will make the day of surgery easier, help you to be more comfortable during recovery.
+Tonsillectomy and its subsequent recovery is no picnic, especially for an adult.
+Welcome to Tonsillectomy Recovery Resources.
+Whether you’re considering, planning, or recovering from the procedure, you’ll find all the information you will need to make the best decision about tonsil surgery.
+You’ll also learn how to get the best care after tonsillectomy.
+I’ll also help you prepare for your tonsillectomy by laying out simple steps that will make the day of surgery easier and help you to be more comfortable as you recover.